When We Were Young (2021)

 There is a dark and illuminating tone of experiment throughout with a variation of styles that is the sound of an artist looking to find a voice through traditional song writing and the new tools of technology.

 Conor O’Malley was born in Dublin.
-His music mixes melody, stories, poetry, autobiography, social consciousness, history and memory, to create a style of lyric documentary that is influenced by family, friendship, culture, identity, loss and the love of people and place.
+His music mixes melody, stories, poetry, autobiography, history and memory, to create a style of lyric documentary that is influenced by everything from family, friendship, culture, identity, to loss and the love of people and place.

 In 2009 Conor released his debut 'Dear Ghosts' which was warmly received around Ireland followed up by the critically acclaimed ‘Dreamland Arcades’, after relocating to the UK.
-His experience of this time was recorded further explored through the sounds of ‘City and the Soul’ in 2016.
-He has since been working on his 4th Album to date since returning to live and work in Dublin; a collection of new songs entitled ‘Keep on Down the Road'.
+His experience of this time was recorded and further explored through the sounds of ‘City and the Soul’ in 2016 and the follow up ‘Keep on Down the Road in 2019.

-Working with great live and studio Musicians over the years has given Conor the wherewithal to carve his own unique sound in multiple genres.
-The thread and tradition of great songwriting always as the main focus of the projects.
+Working with great live and studio Musicians over the years has given Conor the wherewithal to carve his own unique sound in multiple genres whilst collaborating with exciting talents along the way.
+The thread and tradition of great songwriting always the main focus of the projects.

 Background Photos By: Monica Gorka